 London is a world leader in private medical care, with research and practice able to influence the state sector.
 The growth of same day care and resultant reduction in hospital beds developed this way.

 Both sectors benefit from improved knowledge and facilities, as does patient choice.
-NHS patients at times use private clinics and 40% of private UK revenue is in the capital, with a 15% share of the national population.
+NHS patients at times use private clinics and 40% of private UK revenue is in the capital, from a 15% share of the national population.

 Wealth demographics apart, the international appeal of London plays a part, along with a number of clinics offering specialised care.